perlmaster/shellscripts/README.md

-choosedir.sh - chooese a directory from a list of directories text-to-pdf - convert a text file to PDF curses.sh - module containing functions to manipulate the screen test1.sh - a testing script which uses curses.sh
+choosedir.sh - chooese a directory from a list of directories text-to-pdf - convert a text file to PDF curses.sh - module containing functions to manipulate the screen test-curses.sh - a testing script which uses curses.sh